Give New Linux Users Ubuntu, Not Choice

-Also, Ubuntu is a static release model distribution rather than a rolling release distro.
+Also, Ubuntu is a static release model distribution rather than a rolling release distro (although there is the experimental Rolling Rhino program that turns Ubuntu into a quasi-rolling release distro).
 That means that there are a lot less updates, which means that breakages should be much rarer.
 And honestly, most computer users never update anyway.
 And on Ubuntu, that's fine.
 If they go months or even years without updating Ubuntu LTS, their machine will still run just fine.
 And if I happen to see this person again and notice that they have a massive update pending, then I might take care of that for them, just in case anything does break.

 By contrast, rolling releases must be updated frequently.
 Going weeks or months without updating is very bad because when you finally do update, you will have hundreds or even thousands of packages needing to update.
 The potential for breakage is much greater.

 So, what I have always done is I keep a USB key with the latest Ubuntu LTS on it.
 If someone asks about Linux, I can show them Ubuntu on the live USB.
 If they like what they see, I can install it for them.
 I never mention other distros, not even the distro that I run–by the way, I don't run Ubuntu.
 I never ever show them DistroWatch.
 To a new user, DistroWatch shouldn't exist.
 Actually for any Linux user, DistroWatch shouldn't exist but that's another story.